 Foreign entities, whether for-profit or otherwise, are eligible to apply for funding as Standalone Applicants, as the lead organization for a Project Team, or as a member of a Project Team.
 Foreign entities must designate in the Full Application a subsidiary or affiliate incorporated (or otherwise formed or to be formed) under the laws of a State or territory of the United States to receive funding.
 The Full Application must state the nature of the corporate relationship between the foreign entity and domestic subsidiary or affiliate.
 The Applicant may request a waiver of this requirement in the Business Assurances & Disclosures Form, which is submitted with the Full Application and can be found at https://arpa-e-foa.energy.gov/.
-Please refer to the Business Assurances & Disclosures Form of the request.
+Please refer to the Business Assurances & Disclosures Form for guidance on the content and form of the request.

-4. CONSORTIUM ENTITIES
+4. Consortium Entities